About M4C

 Measurement for Change (M4C) stimulates an integrated MEL approach that is rigorous, systematic, but non-prescriptive.
 This system examines and strengthens the capacity to achieve effective and sustainable change at scale.
 Initially, it was based on four principles:

-• Evidence: All decisions are continuously informed by decisions
+- Evidence: All decisions are continuously informed by evidence

 These principles acknowledge the need for a more holistic, process-based, adaptive, and learning-formed approach to understanding complex human behavior.
 Complexity requires flexible MEL approaches to meet the challenges of scaling.
 This awareness deepens our understanding of variability, key mediators and moderators, and the interactions that generate effective decision-making in intervention delivery.